giordano/giordano.github.io/_posts/2022-06-18-first-macro.md

 the type we want to attach to `x`, but if you want to make `x = f()` a type-annotated global variable and the type of `f()` is much more involved than `Float64`, perhaps a [type with few parameters](https://docs.julialang.org/en/v1/manual/types/#Parametric-Types), then doing the type annotation can be annoying.
 Mind, not impossible, just tedious.
-So, that's were a macro could come in handy!
+So, that's where a macro could come in handy!

 The idea is to have a macro, which we'll call `@stable`, which operates like this: